 The Fight Against Femicide & Gender Violence In Latin America Continues — & It’s Crossing Borders

-Women in the United States are organizing demonstrations in solidarity with protests unfolding in Latin America.
+Women in the United States are organising demonstrations in solidarity with protests unfolding in Latin America.

 In 2019, local activists hosted a feminist performance piece titled “Un violador en tu camino” (A Rapist in Your Path) at the Los Angeles County Museum of Art.
 First brought to life by feminist art collective LasTesis from Chile, the performance involved hundreds of women, who shuffled and chanted a chorus that would become a powerful global feminist anthem: “Y la culpa no era mía / ni dónde estaba / ni cómo vestía.”
 (And the fault was not mine / nor where I was / nor how I was dressed).
 The performance, which ends with the refrain: “El violador eres tú.”
 (The rapist is you), went viral and has spread to cities like Chicago and New York City.